 The owl theory has become a standing true crime joke — but it has legions of proponents, including ornithologists.
-Not only do her scalp wounds look talon-shaped, but — wait for it — Kathleen was found holding feathers.
+Not only do her scalp wounds look talon-shaped, but — wait for it — at least one microscopic owl feather was found at the crime scene.
+Kathleen was clutching a clump of her own hair which Pollard claimed held more feathers, or possibly feather fragments.
 Pine needles and twigs were also with her body, and blood was found on the outside of the house.
 What’s more, barred owls, which can be aggressive, were known to live in the neighborhood.

 On its face the owl theory sounds absurd.
 But it explains the most irreconcilable aspect of the Peterson case: how Kathleen could have received those gouge-like scalp injuries but no skull fracture or contusion.
 The prosecution never explained this.
 The owl theory also accounts for Kathleen’s suspicious thyroid injury, an odd puncture wound which the defense likewise failed to address.
 Rudolf now keeps a section on his website enumerating reasons the owl theory makes sense.

 In the years since The Staircase, Peterson has written his own book, Behind the Staircase.
 His children live private lives, though his son Todd recently filmed a bizarre video in which he accused his father of murdering Kathleen and deliberately failing to call 911 for Todd’s birth mother Patty, who died of a heart attack in 2021.
 No updates on these allegations have followed.